Dr Charlie Woodrow

 Charlie is a Visiting Professor at Mahidol University, and plays an active role in the Faculty of Tropical Medicine’s Molecular Tropical Medicine and Genetics Department.
 His particular interests include antimalarial drug resistance, evolutionary aspects of malaria biology, parasite clearance mechanisms and the diagnosis of uncomplicated and severe malaria.

 Prior to joining MORU, Charlie was an MRC Clinician Scientist Fellow.
-He is a Consultant Physician with an Honorary Contract at the John NHS Hospitals NHS Trust, and takes part in the acute general medicine on-call rota.
+He is a Consultant Physician with an Honorary Contract at the Oxford University Hospitals NHS Trust, and takes part in the acute general medicine on-call rota.

 Uyoga S. et al, (2021), Clinical infectious diseases : an official publication of the Infectious Diseases Society of America, 73, e2415 - e2423

 Fanello C. et al, (2021), Antimicrobial Agents and Chemotherapy, 65

 Downs LO. et al, (2020), Wellcome Open Research, 5, 240 - 240

 Xiong A. et al, (2020), Cell reports, 32